DISABILITY EVALUATION

 A. The amount of monthly Social Security benefit checks you receive will depend on what type of program you are…

-Both Social Security Disability (SSD) and Supplemental Security Income (SSI) benefits share the same eligibility criteria for disability: the inability…
+A. Both Social Security Disability (SSD) and Supplemental Security Income (SSI) are programs administered by the Social Security Administration.
+Both…